8allenY/uk-news-bot/README.md

 A Python-based Telegram bot that delivers curated business and technology news directly to your chat.
 Built to automate information flow and enhance decision-making efficiency.
+(This is a real bot and a real project.
+It is now working here: t.me/UKToday_News)

 ---